Rajnish379/nextjs-ecommerce/README.md

 ## Getting Started

-npm i daisyui prisma @prisma/client next-auth @auth/prisma-adapter prettier eslint-config-prettier prettier-plugin-tailwindcss
+npm i daisyui prisma @prisma/client next-auth @auth/prisma-adapter prettier eslint-config-prettier prettier-plugin-tailwindcss zod

 Use the above command to install all the necessary packages